Volunteer in Nepal

-First off we take you on a brief tour of Kathmandu.
-Its crowded, chaotic, an assault on your senses-and you’ll love it!
-Then half a day of classroom building instruction at our headquarters in Thamel (downtown Kathmandu), using curricula designed by project partner and technical advisor Dr. Owen Geiger, the world’s leading authority on Earthbag building.
-The more you learn the more you realize that Earthbag building is just common sense, so the class will be a breeze.
-And for lunch we’ll treat you to the best, most authentic dal bhat (traditional Nepali dish of rice and lentils) in all of Kathmandu.
+First we’ll take you on a brief tour of Kathmandu.
+Kathmandu is crowded, chaotic, an assault on your senses-and you’ll love it!
+Then half a day of classroom building instruction at our headquarters in Thamel (downtown Kathmandu), using curricula designed by Dr. Owen Geiger, the world’s leading authority on Earthbag building.
+For lunch we’ll treat you to the best, most authentic dal bhat (traditional Nepali dish of rice and lentils) in all of Kathmandu.

-Then you’re escorted to one of our Earthbag worksites, and the adventure of your life.
+Then you’ll be escorted to one of our Earthbag worksites, and the adventure of your life.

 Expect a few hours of travel by public bus, and some hiking at the end.
 The journey will be rugged but safe, and the landscape spectacular.
 Along the way, be prepared to see, and experience, a very different culture, and a very different way of living.
 Nepal is a poor county, more so in the rural areas we serve, and is still recovering from the earthquake.

-At the worksite you’ll be greeted by our team and brought to your homestay, where you’ll meet your hosts, a village family that has accommodated our volunteers in the past.
-Expect only the most basic of amenities; creature comforts are definitely not a part of the program.
-That’s part of the fun!
+At the worksite you’ll be greeted by our team and brought to a homestay, where you’ll meet your hosts, a fully vetted family from the village.
+Creature comforts are definitely not a part of the program, but that’s part of the fun!

-You’ll eat freshly prepared food at least twice a day, sometimes over a campfire.
-Be prepared to eat lots of rice and veggies; though you might eat a little chicken, goat or yak (beef is considered sacred), meat in Nepal’s poorer regions is considered a luxury.
-If all these wholesome foods sound scary, feel free to bring your own snacks and junk food.
+You’ll eat freshly prepared food at least twice a day, sometimes over a campfire, and lots of rice and veggies.
+You might eat a little chicken, goat or yak (beef is considered sacred), but meat in Nepal’s poorer regions is considered a luxury.
+Feel free to bring your own snacks and junk food.

-Our building program is the farthest thing from “voluntourism”, so you’ll be doing hands-on manual labor, alongside other volunteers and local villagers.
-Depending on the stage of construction you might find yourself digging a foundation or stuffing and stacking Earthbags, or sewing, or painting and plastering, or doing any of a hundred other tasks vital to building a safe, sustainable structure.
+You’ll do hands-on manual labor, alongside other volunteers and local villagers.
+Depending on the stage of construction you might find yourself digging a foundation or stuffing and stacking Earthbags, or sewing, or painting and plastering, or doing any of a hundred other tasks critical to building a safe, sustainable structure.
 All under the supervision of experienced site managers speaking fluent English.